 “My biggest fear was not plunging from the roof to my death,” he said, “but not getting back inside and having to call the fire department” to rescue him.
 Hanging off the side of Wait Chapel at 2:30 in the morning was a sure ticket back home.

 (The caper may have been a harbinger of what Toth has gone on to do.
 He’s worked for NASA, the Department of Defense, the Foreign Broadcast Information Service and the National Reconnaissance Office.
-For the last 10 years, he led a team that revealed, using advanced imaging techniques, the original text of the Archimedes Palimpsest.
-He describes the project in the fall 2011 Wake Forest Magazine.
-Most recently, he’s been involved in preserving and studying ancient manuscripts at a remote monastery in the Sinai desert.
-He’ll be back in Egypt in late April and early May to continue that work.)
+For 10 years, he led a team that revealed, using advanced imaging techniques, the original text of the Archimedes Palimpsest.
+He describes the project in the fall 2011 Wake Forest Magazine.)

 Off went the students to plan their own prank.
 Wait Chapel was the obvious target, and students took it as a challenge to see if they could do it, Toth said.
 Plus, Toth’s father and grandfather had their own clock-decorating stories from their college days, so if he were caught, at least his dad would understand, he reasoned.

 The operation was meticulously planned.
 This wasn’t some fraternity prank or spur-of-the-moment impulse after a night of partying.
 Toth, who had some climbing experience and gear, said the operation was dangerous but was carefully planned to be safe.